Back in the day, VW's were everywhere and finding a decent used one for sale was no

 blanket you can lay on to examine the underside of the car.
 It should be obvious, but we'll say it

-anyway; don't inspect the vehicle in the dark or even at dusk.
+anyway; don't inspect the vehicle in the dark or even at dusk!
 Even with a flashlight, there's a lot

 you'll overlook in dim light, so always do your inspections during the day.

-3. Should I Buy This VW?
+3. Should I Buy This Classic Volkswagen?

-object of the game comes down to determining; "what needs to be done to this vehicle to make it
+object of the game comes down to determining; "what needs to be done to

 Any vehicle can be "brought back", it's just a matter of whether or not you have the time, resources